Traxmaxx/challenge/README.md

 ### Structure
     - public: contains images and some default assets
     - src:
-        - components: Contains reusable components
+        - components: Contains reusable components (storybook would be a good addition to this folder)
         - helpers: contains a small api helper and data formatting helpers for charting
         - routes: contains all main site templates
         - styles: contains all css files, structure reflects components (styled components are a great way to avoid this duplication and move the CSS closer to TS)